franckess/Python-for-Everybody-Coursera-/README.md

 The slides related to the course can be found in [Python for Informatics: Exploring Information](http://www.pythonlearn.com/slides/)

-This is repo is where I saved my attempts for the assignments for all 4 courses.
+This is repo is where I saved my assignments for all 4 courses.